LarsM/Holiday/README.txt

   2) Defines a Module holiday.
      A class that does mixin holiday should have a method "date" that returns a Time-Object.
-     If not: is_holiday? and holiday_name will raise a DateNotImplementedError if holiday_name is not set by the user (nil)
+If not: is_holiday? and holiday_name will raise a DateNotImplementedError if holiday_name is not set by the user (=nil)

     is_holiday?
       - By default it delegates is_holiday to the object returned by "date"